Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Introduction

 \subsection{Contributions}

 Against the aforementioned background, in this paper, we investigate the 3C5L-RAQR architecture for wireless communications.
 Our main contributions are summarized as follows:

 \begin{itemize} \item We establish the physical model for the 3C5L excitation scheme with low-cost all-red/infrared lasers and identify the residual Doppler broadening as the fundamental sensitivity bottleneck in thermal vapor cells for practical RAQRs.
-Furthermore, we derive an end-to-end equivalent baseband signal model that maps the physical atom interaction to standard communication model.
+Furthermore, we derive an end-to-end equivalent baseband signal model that maps the physical atom-field interaction to a standard communication model.

 \item We formulate the scaling laws of SNR for 2C4L- and 3C5L-RAQRs in different quantum noise regimes under the weak probe field.
-Then, we reveal that the achievable channel capacity of the RAQR is restricted by the limited instantaneous bandwidth that is related to the transient relaxation time of the Rydberg atoms.
+Then, we reveal that the achievable {rate} of the RAQR is restricted by the limited instantaneous bandwidth that is related to the relaxation time of Rydberg atoms.
 We also prove that the 3C5L-RAQR serves as a unified platform capable of accessing strategic UHF/VHF bands via high-angular-momentum transitions.

 \item We propose an efficient numerical modeling of open quantum dynamics for practical RAQRs, which surpasses the classic assumption of the weak probe field to achieve the superior receiver performance.
-By employing the Liouvillian superoperator formalism and the eigendecomposition of the non-Hermitian Liouvillian matrix, we provide the exact numerical solution for atomic coherence and baseband bandwidth of the 3C5L-RAQR under practical thermal atom environments.
+By employing the Liouvillian superoperator formalism, we provide the exact numerical solution for atomic coherence and {baseband modulation bandwidth of the superheterodyne 3C5L-RAQR architecture.}

-\item We demonstrate through numerical results that the exhibited 3C5L-RAQR with thermal robustness outperforms the 2C4L-RAQR and the classic RF receiver in terms of signal-to-noise ratio (SNR) gain and block error rate (BLER) performance.
-Due to limited instantaneous bandwidth, the RAQR is more suitable for deployment in power-limited and spectrum-agile communication scenarios, while the classic RF receiver retains an advantage in high-speed communications.
+\item We demonstrate through numerical results that the exhibited 3C5L-RAQR with thermal robustness outperforms the conventional 2C4L-RAQR and the classical RF receiver in terms of signal-to-noise ratio (SNR) gain of {weak signal detection}, and block error rate (BLER) performance.
+Due to limited instantaneous bandwidth, the RAQR is more suitable for deployment in power-limited and spectrum-agile communication scenarios, while the classical RF receiver retains an advantage in high-speed communications.

 \end{itemize}